Suzanne A. Rogers: Early life and family

 Rogers was born in Elliot Lake in Northeastern Ontario.
 The family later moved to St. Thomas, Ontario, where she spent much of her childhood.
 Her parents, Suzanna and Miklos, immigrated there from Budapest, Hungary prior to her birth.
 She later attended the University of Western Ontario.

 Rogers has spoken about the dichotomy between her family's roots in communist Hungary and her current life married to the chair of Rogers Communications.
 In a 2015 exclusive interview, she said that remembering her grandmother's struggles helps her to stay grounded and have “a different perspective on life”.

 In an exclusive 2024 interview, Rogers discussed her early life, growing up around her parents' delicatessen in St. Thomas, Ontario.
 She spent a significant part of her childhood there, doing her homework at a table in the back of the shop and playing in the warehouse.
 Rogers credits this environment for instilling within her the values of hard work and dedication, lessons she learned from observing her parents.

-Rogers, now a Canadian fashion icon, reflects that “fashion always whispered in my life somehow,” and that she would find ways to express her budding love for fashion as a young woman by sprucing up her second-hand outfits.
+Rogers has stated that fashion was a consistent presence in her life, and that during her youth she expressed her early interest in fashion by modifying and styling second-hand clothing.